 - Need to run 2-3 baths or showers at once

-- Have 1 bar pressure (measured at 22mm mains)
+- Mains water pressure of 1 bar (measured at 22mm mains)

-- Have a 16 litre per minute (or higher) flow rate from your mains water
+- 16 litre per minute (or higher) flow rate from your mains water supply

-- No demand for more than 1 tap or shower to be on at the same time
+- Typically only 1 tap or shower on at the same time

 - Focus on energy effiency